ochekayjay/swifthands/README.md

 # swifthands
-A site that helps you improve your typing speed by playing a game
+An app that helps you improve your typing speed by playing a game